ebencybersec/Networkwalks-Week3-pdf-password-cracking/README.md

 After installation, I opened Johnny and configured it to use the `john.exe` executable from the John the Ripper `run` directory.

-### Screenshot

 ![Johnny Installation](screenshots/part1-johnny-installation.png)

 ---

 ## Step 3 - Extract the PDF Hash

-The encrypted PDF file was processed using the **Online Hash Crack PDF Hash Extractor** to obtain the password hash:
+The encrypted PDF files were processed using the **Online Hash Crack PDF Hash Extractor** to obtain the password hashes:

 https://www.onlinehashcrack.com/tools-pdf-hash-extractor.php/